sudoshmudo/postgres-backup/README.md

 # Introduction
 This project provides Docker images to periodically back up a PostgreSQL database to AWS S3, and to restore from the backup as needed.
+Logs are intentionally surpressed to avoid log pollution.

 # Usage
 ## Backup